 That’s what we’ve always tried to create with our kimono patterns.
 We want each and every piece to connect you to your breath and something a little bit more whimsical than daily life.
 Whether you’re wearing a green kimono robe as a gorgeous lightweight layer in place of your usual cardigan or a black floral kimono robe to complement a festive dress, we want each kimono pattern and piece to transport you somewhere gorgeous.
 With short kimono robes and long, the sway is a subtle reminder of grace and the softness of silks and charmeuse feels like heaven on your skin.
 Your senses are completely perked up.
 And that’s why we can absolutely get behind the idea of the resolution to read more, because it’s about activating your senses and bringing your imagination to life.

 To help you find the right books for your shelf, we’re rounding up six of the best reads for the season.
 From an empowerment piece to a classic tale and everything in between, there’s something for everyone on this list.
 Slip on your favorite kimono robe, take a scroll through, and pick a book that calls your name.
-Here’s where to start:
+Here are some books to read in the winter:

 “In this spellbinding exploration of the varieties of love, the author of the worldwide bestseller Call Me by Your Name revisits its complex and beguiling characters decades after their first meeting.”
 If you loved the book and movie Call Me by Your Name, then Find Me is a must read.
 We suggest setting the scene with this one.
 Wearing a gorgeous silk kimono pattern, make yourself a cup of tea and lock yourself away into this romantic follow up to Aciman’s much-loved story.